RateGravity/type-shift/README.md

 Because Type Shift is about transforming data it is often useful to be able to pull data from other fields in an input.
 To enable this we represent the value passed to converters as a Node in a Tree.
 Nodes have a parent, value, and path.
 Converters can use the data in a Node to traverse the tree to find values.
 The path data encoded in the node is useful for ensuring that error messages are specific about what field is incorrect.
 Nodes represent either present or missing data, allowing them to encode the fact that a field that was requested on an input was not found, and allowing converters downstream to take appropriate action.

 Nodes use **Navigation** to represent the part of the path they are at.
 Navigation is a way of encoding both the string representation of a path and how to get from one node to another.
 For instance the `RootNavigation` can walk up the tree of Nodes to reach the root, while the `DotNavigation` follows object properties.

+### Converter
+The Converter is the core of Type Shift.
+It provides a way to transform a Node of one type into a Node of another type.
+In the case of validation that may be transforming an unknown type into a known type or it may be transforming data in other ways in the case of a type adaptor.
+Beyond the methods related to converting values a converter provides the methods `pipe` and `default`. `pipe` is used to chain converters creating a new converter, `default` is used to specify an input in the case of a missing value.